-We have audited the financial statements of Dalriada Water Limited ('the Company') for the year ended 31 March 2022 set out on pages 9-23 which comprise the profit and loss account, statement of other comprehensive income and expense, balance sheet, statement of changes in equity and related notes, including the summary of significant accounting policies set out in note 1.
+We have audited the financial statements of Dalriada Water Limited ('the Company') for the year ended 31 March 2023 set out in pages 10-23, which comprise the profit and loss account and other comprehensive income, balance sheet, statement of changes in equity and related notes, including the summary of significant accounting policies set out in note 1.
 The financial reporting framework that has been applied in their preparation is UK Law and FRS 101 Reduced Disclosure Framework.

-In our opinion, the accompanying financial statements:
+In our opinion:

-- give a true and fair view of the state of the Company's affairs as at 31 March 2022 and of its profit for the year then ended; - have been properly prepared in accordance with FRS 101 Reduced Disclosure Framework issued by the UK's Financial Reporting Council; and - have been properly prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Company's affairs as at 31 March 2023 and of its profit for the year then ended; - the financial statements have been properly prepared in accordance with FRS 101 Reduced Disclosure Framework issued by the UK's Financial Reporting Council; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.